1. How do cookies work in Servlets?

 Always close streams in final block or use try-with-resource statements.

-Use memory mapped file for faster IO.50.
-How would you format a data in Java? i.e. in the DDMMYYY format ?_text]Answer:
+50. How would you format a date in Java? i.e. in the DDMMYYY format?

-Anagrams are a mix-up of characters in String e.g. army and mary, stop and pots etc. To identify if Strings are anagram, you will need to get their character array and identify if they are equal or not.
+Answer: Anagrams are a mix-up of characters in String e.g. army and mary, stop and pots, etc. To identify if Strings are an anagram, you will need to get their character array and identify if they are equal or not.

-You are able to use indexOf(), substring() and StringBuffer or StringBuilder class to solve this question.52.
-What is Request Dispatcher ?_text]Answer:
+You are able to use indexOf(), substring() and StringBuffer or StringBuilder class to solve this question.

 There are two methods defined in this interface:

 We can run the garbage collector with code Runtime.getRuntime().gc() or use utility method System.gc().
-For a detailed analysis of Heap Memory and Garbage Collection, please read Java Garbage Collection.54.
-What is Serialization and Deserialization ?_text]Answer:
+For a detailed analysis of Heap Memory and Garbage Collection, please read Java Garbage Collection.
+(Java Training Online)

-We can convert a Java object to an Stream that is called Serialization.
+Answer: We can convert a Java object to a Stream that is called Serialization.
 Once an object is converted to Stream, it can be saved to file or send over the network or used in socket connections.

 The object should implement Serializable interface and we can use java.io.ObjectOutputStream to write object to file or to any OutputStream object.
 Read more at Java Serialization.

 The process of converting stream data created through serialization to Object is called deserialization.
-Read more at Java Deserialization.55.
-What is the difference between state-based unit testing and interaction-based unit testing ?_text]Answer:
+Read more at Java Deserialization.

 They produce a new consistent expression pattern object, each time you call.
 Since most of the time the pattern can be reused, there is no need to spend time on producing and assembling pattern, which is costly in comparison to testing a String against the pattern.